-Don’t You Dare!is a high-energy political satire that combines Storytelling, Physical Theatre and a contemporary reinterpretation of the Masks of Commedia dell’Arte to expose the witch hunts of our present time.
+Don’t You Dare!is a critically acclaimed multi-award winning show that combines Storytelling, Physical Theatre, Political Satire and a contemporary reinterpretation of the Masks of Commedia dell’Arte.

 Don’t You Dare! is a history play set in the commedia dell’arte tradition and revolving around an actress condemned as a witch, yet contemporary in its references to a divided, xenophobic Europe and the dangers of patriarchy and dogmatism. [...]
 Written, directed and performed by Chiara D’Anna, the show is buoyed by her abundant charisma and a glinty-eyed archness.
 She switches between characters with camp exuberance and funny asides.
 (Arifa Akbar)

 Don’t You Dare! uses the commedia dell’arte tradition to explore how the historical anti-woman propaganda of the Catholic church is part of a continuum with instances of contemporary anti-feminist backlash.
 Different century, the same shit. [...]It’s witty and playful and D’Anna is a delight, ad-libbing with glee and slipping into different characters with ease…A performer with charisma to spare.
 (Natasha Tripney)

 Charismatic and enthralling, D’Anna is a chameleon and builds her characters thoroughly and unequivocally through changes in her physicality and voice, displaying exquisite acting skills. [...]By picturing old imaginary enemies, portraying illogical fears, and putting the crowd in front of the absurdity and nonsense of the criminal actions of past politicians, Don’t You Dare! candidly presents the chilling dangers our not-too-distant future holds.
 (Cindy Marcolina)